JustAn0therDev/black-marlin/README.md

 ## Sidenotes:
 - Currently, this application is not intended to have any sort of security implementation, so it should run inside your organization/project's infraestructure.
 This decision was made to avoid any kind of overhead.

+## Contributions:
+Feel free to open issues, fork and make pull requests as you feel like it.
+I'll be happy to help.